underlines/awesome-ml/llm-tools.md

 - [mcp-agent](https://github.com/lastmile-ai/mcp-agent) framework following simple, composable patterns described in "Building Effective Agents" and using Model Context Protocol for Agent Tool Interaction
 - [modelcontextprotocol](https://github.com/modelcontextprotocol/specification) or MCP is an open protocol that integrates LLM applications and external data sources and tools
 - [Jobs_Applier_AI_Agent](https://github.com/feder-cr/Jobs_Applier_AI-Agent) is an LLM-powered agent designed to automate and streamline the job application process, helping users apply for multiple jobs in a tailored and efficient manner
-- [browser-use](https://github.com/browser-use/browser-use/) connect AI agents with browsers for automation tasks
+- [browser-use](https://github.com/browser-use/browser-use/) connect AI agents with browsers for automation tasks using playwright and LLMs
 - [UI-TARS](https://github.com/bytedance/UI-TARS) GUI agent and custom model integrating vision-language capabilities for cross-platform operating system automation, supporting real-time interaction and complex task execution
 - [Qwen-Agent](https://github.com/QwenLM/Qwen-Agent) agent framework with tool usage, planning, and memory capabilities using the Qwen LLM family but providing atomic components for isolated use in your solution
 - [Midscene.js](https://github.com/web-infra-dev/midscene) LLM and VLLM driven browser automation via natural language with open weight models like UI-TARS, Qwen2.5-VL or proprietary model providers, integrating with Puppeteer/Playwright/Chrome Bridge and supporting private deployment